-Ensure implementation of all Risk Management Policies approved by the Board and subsequent monitoring thereof and periodically oversee updating of the risk policies (if the same have not already been approved / reviewed by the BOD) based on
+- Review Risk Management Policies and recommend for approval by the Board of Directors. - Ensure implementation of all Risk Management Policies approved by the Board and subsequent monitoring thereof and periodically oversee updating of the risk policies (if the same have not already been approved/reviewed by the BoD) based on changing business requirements as well as SBP guidelines. - Review Risk Appetite Statement and Internal Capital Adequacy Assessment Process and recommend the same to the Board. - Advances Portfolio Reviews including NPLs, remedial actions and strategy for the same; - To approve/review list of shares and margins to be accepted as collateral for Financing Against Shares (FAS).
+Also to approve/ratify any exceptions to existing FAS requirements as laid down in Credit Policy of the bank; - Approve/review Sector/Industry Concentration guidelines for the overall credit portfolio of the Bank; - To approve/ratify credit bulletins issued by RMG from time to time for effective implementation of Credit Policy/Risk Management Framework.

-- changing business requirements as well as SBP guidelines. - Portfolio Reviews including NPLs, remedial actions and strategy for the same. - To approve / review list of shares and margins to be accepted as collateral for Financing Against Shares (FAS).
-Also to approve / ratify any exceptions to existing FAS requirements as laid down in Credit Policy of the Bank. - Approve/review Sector / Industry Concentration guidelines for the overall credit portfolio of the Bank; - To approve / ratify credit bulletins issued by RMG from time to time for effective implementation of Credit Policy / Risk Management Framework; - To ratify any other urgent matter which has been approved by the management subject to subsequent ratification by the Committee: - Review the Market / Liquidity limits as recommended by ALCO / IRMC / CCC as when required. - Delegation of powers to the President / CEO & Group Head Risk Management to appoint credit officers, based on their experience and ability to understand associated risks while approving the credits; - Review of Quarterly Fraud & Forgery statement / report. - Review any other risk related matters / regulatory changes that warrant discussion at the committee.
+- Review the Market/Liquidity limits as recommended by ALCO/IRMC/CCC as when required; - Review Operational Risk snapshot that covers significant issues escalated from ORMC/IRMC/ ALCO. - Review Information Security status report and risks including any strategy, policy, and action items.
+Policy changes to be recommended to the BoD for approval. - Review and recommend IFRS-9 Policy, ECL model and any change in SICR criteria - Delegation of powers to the President / CEO & CRO/CCO to appoint credit officers, based on their experience and ability to understand associated risks while approving the credits - Review any other risk related matters/ regulatory changes that warrant discussion at the committee